Avengers: Endgame: Cast

 The leader of the Avengers, World War II veteran and former fugitive, he was enhanced to the peak of human physicality by an experimental serum and frozen in suspended animation before waking up in the modern world.
 Markus described Rogers as someone who is "moving toward some sort of enlightened self-interest".
 McFeely knew that Rogers "was going to get his dance" that he promised Peggy Carter in Captain America: The First Avenger (2011).
-He initially planned to complete Rogers's story arc by killing him off, given the character's long life for his occupation, before deciding to have Rogers abandon his shield.
+He initially planned to complete Rogers's story arc by killing him off, given the character's long life for his occupation, before deciding to have Rogers bequeath his shield to Sam Wilson.
 Patrick Gorman provided an on-set reference for an elderly Steve Rogers.